Chapter 7: The Proclamation

 When the fire died down, they covered the glowing embers with dirt and slinked away.

 Daylight wasn’t far off.
-She returned to her horse, leading it further away from the cave, laid her blanket on the ground.
+She returned to her horse, leading it further away from the cave, then laid her blanket on the ground.

 Thank you, Lord, for keeping me hidden.

-She slept, waking at sunup.
+She slept, waking after sunup.

 The palm of a child's severed hand appeared, contracted fingers clawing the air.